-Serenity Prayer – Applying 3 Truths from the Bible
+Serenity Prayer: Applying 3 Biblical Truths

 - Compiled & Edited by Crosswalk Editorial Staff

 One of the most popular prayers today is known as the Serenity Prayer.
 Written by Reinhold Neibuhr (1892-1971), the prayer was widely used in sermons and Sunday school groups and studies.
-In the early 40s, the group Alcoholics Anonymous began to use a shortened version of the Serenity Prayer in their twelve step program.
+In the early 40s, the group Alcoholics Anonymous began to use a shortened version of the Serenity Prayer in their twelve-step program.

 Serenity Prayer – Full Version (composed in 1940s)